• Home

 Consider the alternatives

 In a previous post, I wrote about the concept of tiny homes often referred to as Granny pods.
 They’re small cottages no larger than about 400 square feet that typically sit in someone else’s backyard.
 It’s an appealing idea if you prefer to live alone but still within reach of someone on the same property in case of an emergency.
-The only problem is, you have to find someone with a backyard who’s willing to host you, and the cost of tiny houses isn’t cheap.
+The only problem is, that you have to find someone with a backyard who’s willing to host you, and the cost of tiny houses isn’t cheap.

 How to find a home looking for senior roommates